ktaranov/sqlserver-kit/Utilities/README.md

 Log parser is a powerful, versatile tool that provides universal query access to text-based data such as log files,<br />
 XML files and CSV files, as well as key data sources on the Windows operating system such as the Event Log, the Registry, the file system, and Active Directory.

+## Log Parser Lizard GUI
+<a id="log-parser-lizard-gui"></a>
+Download page: [Log Parser Lizard GUI]<br/>
+Release date: 2017-06-01<br/>
+Support Version: 2008/2012/2014/2016/2017<br/>
+Author: Lizard Labs<br/>
+Free version: Yes<br/>
+Price: $59<br/>

+Log Parser Lizard is a GUI for Microsoft Logparser, definitely the best one available on the market today.
+Log Parser is a very powerful and versatile query software tool that provides universal query access (using SQL) to text-based data, such as log files, XML files, and TSV/CSV text files, as well as key data sources on the Microsoft Windows operating system, such as the Windows Event Log, IIS log, the registry, the File System, the Active Directory services and much more.

 ## Diskspd